Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 mvn -f ./kafka-to-cassandra-worker/pom.xml exec:java -Dexec.mainClass="org.anant.KafkaAvroConsumer" -Dexec.args="kafka-to-cassandra-worker/target/classes/project.properties"
 ```
 You can confirm we are consuming the correct topic using AKHQ, at `http://localhost:8085/ui/docker-kafka-server/topic`.
-- By default we are getting all messages every time by using offset of "earliest", but you can turn that off by setting "debug-mode" to false in your properties file.
 - Send more messages whenever you want to by re-running the python script from the python dir:
     ```
     python3 python/data_importer.py
     ```

 # Sending messages to Kafka using Kafka REST Proxy